gilestrolab/ethoscope/user_manual/setup/network.md

-This document explains how to setup a wireless router for the ethoscope platform.
+This document explains how to setup a wireless router for the Ethoscope platform.

 Router
 ==============